BobaFettyW4p/OnlineGuestBook/README.rst

 #.
 AWS account with Power User privileges
 #.
 A pre-existing key pair.
 For info on creating one, please refer to `this documentation from AWS <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html>`_
 #. terraform locally installed
-#. custom domain (hosted via Route53 or any other DNS service)
+#. domain hosted via Route53 or any other DNS service

 Installation
 ------------